 Those who know us will not be shocked to hear that Linda and I rarely get an early start, and often eat a light breakfast/brunch in our room and then eat a late lunch.
 Many people who like to get an early start also have a nice sit-down and relax noon-day meal - either at a park or in one of the hotel restaurants.
 Crowds and lines are also best in the mornings and lunch meals are usually cheaper than evening meals.

-Generally speaking we've found the counter service restaurants to be kind of expensive for what you get, remember that there are no free drink refills in the Magic Kingdom.
+Generally speaking we've found the counter service restaurants to be kind of expensive for what you get, remember that there are no free drink refills in the Magic Kingdom - but there are in other places.
 We've made park-specific notes below.

 You'll have a window of time to use the fast pass; people tend to show up at the beginning of the time window so we've found that the fast pass line will be even shorter if you show up toward the end of the time-window.
 I can imagine that they may stagger people's windows more in the future to even out that effect.
 Note that fast passes that have been canceled because of weather or a ride breaking down will be honored later in the day or at other rides of your choosing.
-Also note that some rides like Test Track have a single-rider line that is quicker - if you don't mind your party getting broken up.
+Also note that some rides like Test Track have a single-rider line that can be as fast as a fastpass - if you don't mind your party getting broken up into separate cars.

 If you have any warm days be sure to try the Dole whip pineapple ice cream near Aladdin's Ride.
 For counter-service dining we like the Columbia Harbor House by the Haunted Mansion - you can take your food upstairs for a quieter atmosphere, esp if you can get a window seat.
 For pricier sit-down options the Crystal Palace and Liberty Tree Tavern are good places to eat.
 If you want to take a break mid-day and don't want to go back to your hotel you may consider eating at one of the resorts around the bay next to Magic Kingdom, you can get to them via the monorail.
 We'd recommend Captain Cooks at the Polynesian resort, at least in part because you can get Dole Pineapple Whip ice cream at Pine Apple Lanai just outside.